exercism/cpp/exercises/practice/simple-linked-list/.docs/instructions.append.md

 ## Can I use smart pointers?

-Although the header-file includes raw pointers, you are free to chose a different implementation.
+Although the header-file includes raw pointers, you are free to choose a different implementation.